GLEaMviz Simulator

 • Seasonal transmission potential and activity peaks of the new influenza A(H1N1): a Monte Carlo likelihood analysis based on human mobility.
 Duygu Balcan, Hao Hu, Bruno Goncalves, Paolo Bajardi, Chiara Poletto, José J. Ramasco, Daniela Paolotti, Nicola Perra, Michele Tizzoni, Wouter Van den Broeck, Vittoria Colizza, and Alessandro Vespignani.
 BMC Medicine 2009, 7:45. download document download document

-• More GLEaM publications
+• More GLEAM publications